-It's vital you know, if you can't pay back your mortgage at the end of your mortgage term, you may have to sell your home or have it repossessed.
+If you can't pay back your mortgage at the end of your mortgage term, you may have to sell your home or have it repossessed.

 Taking action sooner rather than later will increase the chance of making a plan which means you can stay in your home.